tonyedwardspz/the-stoic-generation/content/posts/wealth.md

 ---
 title: Wealth is not one of the good things.
-Moderation is.
+Moderation is
 topics:
     - Wealth
     - Moderation